apidiff

 If the API does not define any modules, use an appropriate

-combination of the --source-path
+combination of the --source-path,

-, and --api-directory
+--class-path, and --api-directory

 options.
 You can put either the compiled classes or a JAR file on